 - What you say you are

-If these three elements are connected positively and in agreement with each other then there is a positive reputation.
+If these three elements are connected positively and in agreement with each other then there is a good reputation.

-So if your marketing team says your product is amazing and your customers agree, they are an army of loyal fans, raving about how it has changed their life.
+So, if your marketing team says your product is amazing and your customers agree, then there is an army of loyal fans raving about your business.

-But if the opposite occurs i.e. there’s a disconnect between what the marketing team boasts about a product and what the customer experiences, then this leads to a negative reputation.
+But if the opposite occurs i.e. there’s a disconnect between what the marketing team boasts about and what the customer actually experiences, then this leads to a negative reputation.

-So public relations is about connecting what you say you are, with what you actually do, and making sure that is linked positively to how your customers feel about you.
+Public relations is about connecting what you say you are, with what you actually do, and making sure that that is linked positively to how your customers feel about you.